 Gate A20 is a signal that gives the system access to addresses higher than A19.
 If you select Fast the chipset will control this signal.
 If you select normal a pin in the keyboard controller will control the signal.

 Typematic Rate Setting

 The keyboard controller determines the rate at which the keystrokes from the keyboard are repeated.
-If you enable this option then the typematic rate and the typematic delay can be selected.
+If enabled the typematic rate and the typematic delay can be selected.

 Typematic Rate